 Eight credit hours in one of the following ways:

-Successful completion of any college-level foreign language course that is the equivalent of four credit hours, or five quarter hours, satisfies part of the foreign language requirement as will adequate AP or CLEP examination scores.
+Successful completion of any college-level international language course that is the equivalent of four credit hours, or five quarter hours, satisfies part of the international language requirement as will adequate AP or CLEP examination scores.
 Students might also qualify to take a Westminster College challenge examination in French or Spanish with departmental approval.

 A maximum of 72 credit hours may be awarded from two-year institutions.
 A maximum of 88 credit hours transferred from all collegiate institutions (two-year and four-year) attended may be applied toward meeting the total number of hours required for graduation.